ALFIE'S LAW

 In December 2023, the sanctuary where Alfie resided was raided by North Wales Police and the RSPCA.
 As a result of the raid, Alfie and several other dogs were removed from the premises.
 Alfie and some of his companions were then needlessly killed.

 The RSPCA has a policy in place that prevents them from rehoming reactive animals.
 Due to this policy, once they have seized an animal that is reactive, they are quick to destroy them.
-There are a great many ‘safe sanctuaries’ out there, that have the will and expertise to take in these animals and give them the time and space they need to be rehabilitated and rehomed.
+There are many ‘safe sanctuaries’ out there, that have the will and expertise to take in these animals and give them the time and space they need to be rehabilitated and rehomed.

 The RSPCA is a charity.
 They are Britain’s 999 for animals and the animals of Britain need them.
 An animal rescue charity should not be responsible for regulating and prosecuting other animal rescues.
 It’s the equivalent of expecting paramedics to regulate and prosecute hospitals.

-No one regulates the RSPCA
+No one regulates the RSPCA.

 IT IS THE RESPONSIBILITY OF THE UK GOVERNMENT TO ENSURE THAT ALL SANCTUARIES & RESCUES ARE PROPERLY REGULATED.